urbster1/scurvy2fountain/README.md

 INT.
 LIVING ROOM - DAY
 ROB is all alone.
 Rob cries to himself.
 ```
-The script also converts "(cont)" and "(cont'd)" and a few other variations to "(CONT'D)" for consistency's sake, and it will force a Fountain scene transition (marked with ">") for things like "Cut to:", "Fade out:", "Dissolve:", etc. There's a possibility (i.e. a pretty good chance) that you'll still have to do some final tweaking and editing to the Fountain output script, but for the most part it should convert faithfully.
+The script also converts "(cont)" and "(cont'd)" and a few other variations to "(CONT'D)" for consistency's sake, and it will force a Fountain scene transition (marked with ">") for things like "Cut to:", "Fade out:", "Dissolve:", etc. You can also do this manually (e.g. "> EVERYTHING MELTS:" There's a possibility (i.e. a pretty good chance) that you'll still have to do some final tweaking and editing to the Fountain output script, but for the most part it should convert faithfully.

 Todo
 ===